JasonTang99/gaussian-pyramid-defense/README.md

 - test_denoiser.py: test denoiser performance by evaluating model accuracy, PSNR, and SSIM of reconstructed images.
 Also generate FGSM, PGD and CW attacks
 - plot_denoiser_exp.ipynb: plot visualization and results on denoisers

-Pretrained denoiser models can be found in /trained_denoisers Denoiser architecutures are defined in /models/denoisers.py